Minor in Possession & Utah Underage Drinking Attorney

 Contact a Criminal Defense Attorney Today

 Parents occasionally encourage their teenagers to accept responsibility for their actions by pleading guilty to underage drinking charges.
 This is often not the best approach since the penalties can follow a minor for years.
 An experienced attorney can help to minimize the consequences of one bad choice.
-Contact the Salt Lake City-based criminal defense lawyers at Intermountain Legal for a free consultation.
+Contact the Salt Lake City-based Utah Underage Drinking Attorney at Intermountain Legal for a free consultation.